joexi/Unity-Pusher/README.md

 Unity-Pusher
 ============

-Helping perform on main thread in unity
+A simple class which helping developers perform methods on main thread in unity

+#### Provides
+ * simply perform on main thread
+ * global gameobject and wont destroy when scenes has changed
+ * thread-safe using
+ * perform methods in Sytem.Action way